Insular Government of the Philippine Islands: Governor Harrison

 Francis Burton Harrison was Governor-General from 1913 to 1921 under President Woodrow Wilson, a Democrat.
 He advocated for and oversaw the process of Filipinization, or the transfer of authority to Filipinos in the United States territory's Insular Government to better prepare for independence.
 He was governor-general during the passages of the Philippine Autonomy Act, otherwise known as the Jones Act, which converted the partially elected Philippine Legislature with the appointed Philippine Commission as the upper house and the elected Philippine Assembly as the lower house, to a fully elected Philippine Legislature with the Philippine Senate replacing the now-dissolved Philippine Commission and the Philippine Assembly renamed the House of Representatives of the Philippines.

 Despite the length of his tenure as governor-general he vetoed only five bills, the least number by any American governor-general in the Philippines.
-His pro-Filipino stance made him a popular figure in the Philippines but also the object of criticism of conservative Americans who viewed his liberal governance as not supportive enough of U.S. interests.
+His pro-Filipino stance made him a popular figure in the Philippines but also the object of criticism of conservative Americans who viewed his liberal governance as not supportive enough of US interests.

-Under his administration, the Governor-General's Spanish-era mansion called Malacañan Palace was expanded with the construction of an executive building.
+Under his administration, the Governor-General's Spanish-era mansion called Malacañang Palace was expanded with the construction of an executive building.
 When he left the Philippines, Harrison lived in Scotland until being recalled to the Philippines in 1934 during a period of transition from an unincorporated territory of the United States to the Commonwealth of the Philippines.

-In 1921, Republican President Warren G. Harding sent William Cameron Forbes and Leonard Wood as heads of the Wood-Forbes Commission to investigate conditions in the Philippines.
+In 1921, Republican president Warren G. Harding sent William Cameron Forbes and Leonard Wood as heads of the Wood-Forbes Commission to investigate conditions in the Philippines.
 The Commission concluded that Filipinos were not yet ready for independence from the United States, a finding that was widely criticized in the Philippines.

 On November 15, 1935, the Commonwealth government was inaugurated.
 The office of President of the Philippines was created to replace the Governor-General as Chief Executive, taking over many of the former's duties.
 The American Governor-General then became known as the High Commissioner to the Philippines.